srobinson/unicode-wiki/README.md

 # Starting the services

-If you are not running mongo/elasticsearch on the following addresses, update the config in `.env`
+If you are not running mongo/elasticsearch on the following ports, update the config in `.env`

-* mongo on localhost:27017
+* mongo: 27017
-* elasticsearch on localhost:9200
+* elasticsearch: 9200

 ```
 # compile the source